Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Edible nuts, beans, mushrooms and some vegetables are also a good source of protein.
 Consumers are therefore increasingly consuming different types of nuts and nut-based products.
 Nut pastes are progressively produced as ingredients for products such as plant-based drinks (like almond milk), desserts, yogurt, ice cream and spreads.

-The European industry is constantly developing new plant-based proteins.
-Recent examples that were selected as innovative taste winners at the ANUGA and V-label competition in 2023 include the following:
+The European industry is continually developing new plant-based proteins.
+Recent examples of products that were selected as innovative taste winners at the 2024 ANUGA and SIAL exhibition competition include the following:

 Tip: